 In many cases, a good integrated marketing strategy will include an email campaign.
 Done properly, emails are an effective way to continually communicate with your customers and prospective customers on an ongoing basis.
-The challenge is making the content highly relevant to the target audience and retaining subscribers.
+The challenge with email marketing is making the content highly relevant to the target audience and retaining subscribers.
+It can be tricky to increase your email conversion rate but with the right email marketing strategy it is possible!
 Here are a few tips to help you go from just another item in an inbox to the email everyone looks forward to opening.

 You have milliseconds to get someone’s attention with an email so the key is to create a subject line that will stop someone in their tracks (or should I say “scrolls”).
-Subject lines are an important part of the equation because if a reader isn’t interested enough to open your email, they won’t get to see any of the stellar content that’s inside.
+Email subject lines are an important part of the conversion rate equation because if a reader isn’t interested enough to open your email, they won’t get to see any of the stellar content that’s inside.

 Here are some things to keep in mind to help boost your open rates:

 - Keep it short – The fewer the words you use, the better – no longer than 7 is a good rule of thumb.

 - Give ‘em a taste – Allude to what’s happening in the rest of the email, but leave the reader wanting more.
 The subject line should be either a sneak-peek or a synopsis of what’s to come.

 - Avoid sensational click-bait – It may seem like an easy tactic to get opens, but at the end of the day, it will cause you to lose the trust of your subscribers and hurt your conversion rates.
 There are ways to be compelling without using sensational and over-the-top headlines.